-As a marketing intern for the Northern Arizona Healthcare Foundation, I have encountered countless inspirational and moving stories that have made me appreciate health and happiness.
-Recently I met Darlene and Rick Rokosz, a couple from Cottonwood, Arizona, who founded “Project K.I.A.N: Kids In Affection Need.”
+As a marketing intern for the Northern Arizona Healthcare Foundation, I encountered countless inspirational and moving stories that made me appreciate health and happiness.
+I had the chance to meet Darlene and Rick Rokosz, a couple from Cottonwood, Arizona, who founded “Project K.I.A.N: Kids In Affection Need.”
 Inspired by their grandson, the Rokoszes work to ensure that every child who is admitted to the Flagstaff Medical Center Pediatrics department receives a stuffed animal to soothe and comfort them during tests and procedures, and make their overnight stays at little less daunting.

 In less than three years the Rokoszes have donated 500 stuffed toys, thereby impacting hundreds of children.

 Not too long ago I experienced my own unsettling medical scare, and spent time in a few different hospitals.
 I too received stuffed toys for company.
 Even though I was a teenager, I still appreciated the gesture when I was hospitalized.
 Through a young child’s eyes, the experience must be even more terrifying and the toys even more comforting.